Jesus Calms the Storm

 The Sea of Galilee is in a basin surrounded by mountains.
 Furious storms often come up quickly.
 Although it is called a sea, it is actually a large lake that is just over 11 kilometres (7 miles) wide at its widest point east-west and 21 kilometres (13 miles) long from north to south.
 Its deepest point is only 141 feet (43 meters).

 The boat could have belonged to Peter or one of the other disciples.
 Peter, Andrew, James and John all came from fishing families.
 It would have been large enough to hold Jesus and the twelve.
-Usually fishing boats could be rowed or sailed.
+Usually, fishing boats could be rowed or sailed.

 Jesus slept soundly while a storm came upon them and increased in intensity.
 Things became so dangerous that the boat was swamped.
 There were experienced fishermen among the group.
-For them to wake Jesus and tell him that they were all about to drown informs us that this was indeed a terrible storm.
+For them to wake Jesus and tell Him that they were all about to drown informs us that this was indeed a terrible storm.

 Isn’t it amazing that Jesus continued to sleep?
-Perhaps this was because he knew that this was not his time to die.
-John records Jesus being very aware of the timing of his life (John 7:6, 8, 30; 8:20; 12:23, 27; 13:1; 17:1).
-God did not send his son to die before the time was right.
+Perhaps this was because He knew that this was not His time to die.
+John records Jesus being very aware of the timing of His life (John 7:6, 8, 30; 8:20; 12:23, 27; 13:1; 17:1).
+God did not send His son to die before the time was right.

 Jesus was with God in creation when they spoke the wind and water into existence (Colossians 1:15-16).
 Commanding it now seems to be no problem at all.